cloudevents/spec/http-transport-binding.md

 placed into the HTTP request or response body using an [event format](#14-event-formats).

-In the *JSON Batch* content mode several events are batched into a single HTTP request or response body.
-The payload is built on top of the [JSON event format][JSON-format].
+In the *batched* content mode several events are batched into a single HTTP request or response body using an [event format](#14-event-formats) that supports batching.

 ### 1.4.
 Event Formats